osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 As with any OMF application, it is necessary to send three OMF Messages to the Relay ingress endpoint.
 All three messages reuse the same set of HTTP request headers, changing a value of one of the headers according to the message type.

+Before sending any other messages, send an OMF message with the "messagetype" header set to "type."
+Set the "messagetype" header to the value "container".
+This message should be sent after the type message specifying "typeid" property.

 The following is the list of required headers and values: